Blockchainia/eterraverse-grant-supplement/Blockchainia_GDD.md

 - **Microtransactions:** Cosmetic items for characters and pets, weapons and magic spells, and items from NPC Vendors
 - **Season Pass:** Enables free entry into games for the season, except for the highest tier, via an NFT.
 - **Founders Pass:** Enables free entry for life via an NFT.
 - **Diminishing Returns:** A treasury of tokens will be made available to earn in game.
 Seasonally changing scarcity will create a sense of urgency to promote rapid upfront player growth.
-Players will be informed of these changes by seasonally released episodes of a continuous RPG titled Blockchainia: OpenWorld
+Players will be informed of these changes by seasonally released episodes of a continuous RPG titled Eterraverse: OpenWorld

 ## 7. Development and Marketing